Key Takeaways

 Does it help with oil control and visible pores?

-It helps with the everyday look of oiliness, yes.
-Your skin feels cleaner, fresher, and less coated, which can make pores look a bit less obvious simply because the surface is less greasy.
+It helps with the everyday look of oiliness.
+Your skin feels cleaner and less coated, which can make pores look a bit less obvious simply because the surface is less greasy.
+But I would not oversell it — this is a cleanser, not a pore treatment.
+It manages excess oil day-to-day, and that is the right expectation to have.

 Is it fragrance-free, non-comedogenic, and suitable for daily use?